babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 2. **Application configuration**

-	Application configuration, as name implies, exists to specify application specific configuraitons, i.e. if a feature should be enabled or completely disabled for a specific app or if it should use a different content.
+	Application configuration, as name implies, exists to specify application specific configurations, i.e. if a feature should be enabled or completely disabled for a specific app or if it should use a different content.
 To define a new application configuration you should add a new property to the `AppConfigurationProtocol` in `AppConfiguration.swift`.
 If the flag is related to a specific feature then it might be better to define it in the dedicated configuration struct/protocol, i.e. if the flag is related to `Appointments` we have `AppointmentsContentProtocol` for this purpose.

 	A difference with other Feature Switches is that Application Configuration is used when we know that the configuration is specific to a specific _app_ (not the locale, not the user's region or their consumer network) and other apps should have the same feature configured differently.
 Other Feature Switches are not target specific.